Skip to Content

 The following table provides details on planting times and harvest windows for various brassica vegetables:

-Kale Benefits include exceptional cold tolerance and continuous harvests throughout winter in many regions.
+Kale Nutrition benefits include exceptional cold tolerance and continuous harvests throughout winter in many regions.
+You can harvest outer leaves while the center keeps producing.

-To determine the best planting schedule, remember to calculate planting time by counting backward from the expected first frost date, considering the planting time and harvest window for each vegetable.
+To determine your best planting schedule, count backward from your expected first frost date, considering each vegetable’s specific planting time and harvest window requirements.

 Choosing Fall Crops